Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 Citations

-Dr. Roseann is a mental health expert in Self-Regulation who frequently is in the media:
+Dr. Roseann Capanna-Hodge is a licensed mental health expert that is frequently cited in the media:

 Disclaimer: This article is not intended to give health advice and it is recommended to consult with a physician before beginning any new wellness regime. *The effectiveness of diagnosis and treatment vary by patient and condition.
 Dr. Roseann Capanna-Hodge, LLC does not guarantee certain results.